 While SAMR continues to flesh out details of its new antitrust enforcement regime following the consolidation, other previously issued enforcement rules or regulations (such as those issued by the SAIC) are also being fine-tuned to address the institutional changes.
-For example, the SAIC issued the guidance on the interplay between the AML and intellectual property rights (IPRs) in 2015 (see the Provisions on Prohibiting the Abuse of Intellectual Property Rights to Exclude and Restrain Competition 2015 (2015 SAIC Provisions on Abuse of IPRs)).
-On 23 October 2020, SAMR published the provisions anew with immediate effect to bring the rules in line with the reformed enforcement regime (Provisions on Prohibiting the Abuse of Intellectual Property Rights to Exclude and Restrain Competition 2020 (2020 SAMR Provisions on Abuse of IPRs)).
+For example, the SAIC issued the guidance on the interplay between the AML and intellectual property (IP) rights (IPRs) in 2015 (see the Provisions on Prohibiting the Abuse of Intellectual Property Rights to Exclude and Restrain Competition 2015).
+The 2015 provisions were slightly revised in 2020.
+On 25 June 2023, SAMR published the further updated provisions with effect from 1 August 2023 to bring the rules in line with the reformed enforcement regime (Provisions on Prohibiting the Abuse of Intellectual Property Rights to Exclude and Restrain Competition 2023 (2023 SAMR Provisions on Abuse of IPRs)).
+Among others: